revolunet/angular-carousel/README.md

 </ul>
 ```

- 5. Add a `rn-carousel-ie9support` attribute to your `<ul>` block to enable compatibility with the browser Internet Explorer 9
+ 5. Add a `rn-carousel-ie9support` attribute to your `<ul>` block to enable compatibility with the browser Internet Explorer 9.
+For this to work, you need to instal any requestAnimationFrame polyfill, for example the raf.js module ( "bower install raf.js")

  ```html
 <ul rn-carousel rn-carousel-ie9support class="image">